2004 Budweiser Shootout: Background

 Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Indianapolis Motor Speedway and Talladega Superspeedway.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 miles (4.0 km) long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Format and eligibility

 The race was broken up into two segments: a 20-lap segment, followed by a ten-minute intermission, concluding with a 50-lap second segment.
 While a pit stop was no longer required by rule, a reduction in fuel cell size (from 22 gallons to 13.5 gallons) made a fuel stop necessary.
 (In 2007, fuel cells were expanded to 18.5 gallons.)
 Many drivers also changed two tires during their fuel stop, as the time required to fuel the car allowed for a two-tire change without additional delay.

 Pole winners of the previous season were automatically eligible for the race.
-Then, previous winners who had not already qualified would receive automatic births.
+Then, previous winners who had not already qualified would receive automatic berths.